 When your child's teeth begin to erupt, wipe them daily with a moist washcloth to remove tooth plaque.

-As s/he grows more teeth, use a soft child's toothbrush with non-fluoride toothpaste (like Baby OraGel) until s/he is able to spit out the toothpaste.
+As your child grows more teeth, use a soft child's toothbrush with non-fluoride toothpaste (like Baby OraGel) until your child is able to spit out the toothpaste.

 It's never too early to learn how to care for your teeth and gums.